davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

       - Once you've "parsed" each line into a `Term` object, add it to your list!
       - After all the terms have been loaded, simply call `Collections.sort(your_list)` to sort the ArrayList alphabetically.
 (How convenient!)

-3. Exception Handling of `readTermsFromFile(String filename)`
+3. **Exception Handling of** `readTermsFromFile(String filename)`
-      - If the `FileNotFoundException` is thrown when you attempt to open the file, do not try to catch it!
-That is a major user error and we don't want to handle it here.
+      - If the checked `FileNotFoundException` is thrown when you attempt to open the file, do not try to catch it!
 Simply propagate it up to the caller.
       - Once the file is open, attempt to read each line of input, parsing the first token into a `long`.
         - If the `NumberFormatException` is caught from calling `Long.parseLong()`, you'll also just need to ignore alert the user by printing out the line that contained the bad input.
 Your code should continue processing the remaining file!
         - In some cases, a badly formatted line of the file might only contain one token!
+Accessing a non-existing token might cause an `ArrayIndexOutOfBoundsException` (assuming that you split the row into token pieces).
 Handle those exceptions gracefully as well.
-        - In either case, print out the bad row number, and the row itself, but keep processing the remaining file (that is, the program shall not crash!)
+        - In *any* exceptional case, print out the bad row number, and the row's data itself, but keep processing the remaining file (that is, the program shall not crash!)
       - For every 1000 lines read, print out a progress status: `Terms Processed: x`, where `x` is the number of lines that's been read.

     - Next, work on the `public List<Term> getMatches(String query)`.
 When the user types in a "query," which may be only the prefix of a word of interest, you need search through your list of terms and return a list of all terms whose prefixes match the given prefix.
 For instance, if the query was "How" then your returned list of terms might contain: how, howdy, howl, howling, howitzer, and so on (and since you're returning a list of `Term`s, each term comes with their frequencies too -- that'll be useful soon!)